HinduTempleCoins/melek-condenser/src/app/help/en/faq.md

 ## <span id="Can_I_see_which_users_I_have_muted">Can I see which users I have muted?</span>

 Yes.
-This can be seen under the Settings page.
+This can be seen under in your profile page.
+Click "following" and this will list both the users you are following and those muted.

 <a href="#Table_of_Contents_Site_Navigation">^</a>